 Just like many other diets, you can have side effects while following the keto diet.
 This happens because your body is adjusting to your new diet plan and, therefore, it can rebel against it occasionally.
 Some of the symptoms you may encounter include increased hunger, problems getting to sleep, lack of energy, tummy problems, and even nausea.

 Fortunately, these symptoms don’t last long for most people, and you can decrease these side effects by utilizing another low-carb diet for the first few weeks before switching over to the keto plan.
 Another way to make the most out of this diet is to always eat until you’re full.
-Remember, you aren’t counting calories or points, so eating until you’re full means you won’t have to deal with hunger pains for very long.
+Remember, you aren’t counting calories or points, so eating until your full means you won’t have to deal with hunger pains for very long.

 In addition, since your body may be lacking certain minerals while on the keto diet – a direct result of your changing mineral and water balance while participating in keto – it is recommended that you take a mineral supplement that includes minerals such as potassium, magnesium, and sodium.